Ashishkumar-hub/Zomato-EDA-Kaggle-Problem/README.md

 - Most famous restaurant chains in Bengaluru

 ## Result:
-- I have got the best accuracy for Extra tree regressor.
+- Got the best accuracy for Extra tree regressor.
 - EDA was done sucessfully and various insights were dwarn shown in notebook.
 - Libraries used Matplotlib, Seaborn, Pandas, Numpy [Click here to see Kaggle Notebook](https://www.kaggle.com/ashish12350/zomato)